datacarpentry/genomics-workshop/setup.md

 ## Option B: Using the lessons on your local machine

-While not recommended, it is possible to work through the lessons on your local machine (i.e. without using AWS).
+While not recommended, it is possible to work through the lessons on your local machine (i.e. without having to use AWS).
 To do this, you will need to install all of the software used in the workshop and obtain a copy of the dataset.
-Instructions for doing this are below.
+Instructions for doing this are listed below.

 ### Data